jewright/Conversion-Program/README.md

 <img width="388" alt="Screen Shot 2022-07-16 at 8 22 47 PM" src="https://user-images.githubusercontent.com/98404383/179516166-33049513-dbf4-48ed-b115-4c86e18bc453.png">
 </p>

-Next you will be asked the unit you are converting from and the unit you want to convert to.
-After inputting the abbreviations for both, you can enter all of the values you want.
-The amount of values won't matter nor will the number value (you can use positives, negatives, and decimals).
-If you change your mind about the measurement type, you can enter 0 to go back to the beginning.
+Next, you will choose the unit you are converting from and to.
+After inputting abbreviations for both, you can enter all the values you want.
+Additionally, you can use numbers of any value  (positives, negatives, and decimals).
+If you change your mind about the measurement type, you can enter 0 to return to the beginning.

-**Make sure your input is seperated by spaces.**
+**Your input must be separated by spaces.**
 <p align="center">
 <img width="731" alt="Screen Shot 2022-07-18 at 10 19 11 AM" src="https://user-images.githubusercontent.com/98404383/179532746-01929a60-acfa-4c80-a342-296530db3a42.png">
 </p>
-After you finish your input, you will receive an array of all the values converted.
-I have made it so that the returned values round to 4 decimals for more accuracy.
+After you finish your input, you will receive an array of all the values converted and rounded to 4 decimals for more accuracy.

-Next you will be asked if you'd like make another conversion.
+Next, you will decide if you'd like to make another conversion.
 Enter a "1" for yes or a "2" for no. If yes, you will go through the code again like you previously did.
 If you decide no, you will get a completion message.

 <p align="center">
 <img width="413" alt="Screen Shot 2022-07-18 at 10 21 24 AM" src="https://user-images.githubusercontent.com/98404383/179536178-451bb94a-fc02-48dd-a117-7fab512124c1.png">
 <img width="413" alt="Screen Shot 2022-07-18 at 10 21 36 AM" src="https://user-images.githubusercontent.com/98404383/179536182-2380a003-0d2f-425b-b58b-15adaa9b3621.png">